INTRODUCTION TO ANIMATION

-This course will explore the art of screenprinting.
-With its commercial origins and propensity for bold flat colors, screenprinting has emerged as a powerful means of communicating ideas for artists, craftspersons, and designers alike.
 Essentially a stenciling process, screenprinting enables makers to create colorful graphic images repetitively on a range of surfaces.
 Students will gain a solid working knowledge of the screenprint process, employing both traditional and contemporary methods of stencil making, film preparation, and printing.
-Techniques such as digital film outputting, mixing gradations of ink, and multi-color registration are demonstrated and employed.
 Within this technical framework, students will study concepts and aesthetics associated with repetition, sequencing, and variation.

 In this class, students practice thinking and making in three dimensions and beyond, considering objects and form in tandem with space, time, and context.
 Students learn techniques of mold-making and casting in plaster, as well as the basics of working with wood and found objects to investigate contemporary sculptural approaches.
 Projects explore the use of alternative materials, found objects, and installation.